CGMoreh/publications/publication_template/README.md

 # Overview

 A template file and folder structure for a data analysis project/paper done with R/Rmarkdown/Github.
+Based on [andreashandel/dataanalysis-template](https://github.com/andreashandel/dataanalysis-template)

 # Pre-requisites